Graham · Central Highlands

 - Can I bring my dog up Creag Liath?

-- Is there mobile signal on Creag Liath?
+- What's mobile reception like on Creag Liath?

 - No signal near Loch Laggan/Drumochter area